KassoumHabibou/portfolio/content/_index.md

           description: |2-
               Responsibilities include:

-              * collecting and analyzing the evolution of the French car market over the last 20 years.
+              * collecting and analyzing the evolution of the French car market over the last 20 years;
-              * employed time series analysis techniques to forecast the trajectory of the French car market for the upcoming three years.
+              * employed time series analysis techniques to forecast the trajectory of the French car market for the upcoming three years;
               * formulated actionable policy recommendations based on data-driven insights to guide future strategies and decisions.
         - title: Research Scientist (internship)
           company: Senegalese Observatory of Poverty and Living Conditions (OPCV)